christina8711/llm_cubestacking/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Create a publicly accessible virtual reality (VR) platform that seamlessly integrates with opensea.com
+- [ ] Create a controlled environment, simulating a real-world 'table' scenario, for ChatGPT-4 to operate within.
-- [ ] Create an interactive prototype that visually demonstrates our vision for the educational NFT art exhibition website
-- [ ] Establish a GitHub repository with react setup
+- [ ] Scale up the cube stacking problem to further challenge ChatGPT-4's common sense reasoning capabilities.
-    - [ ] Code the frontend of the website
+    - [ ] This includes increasing the number of blocks in the problem and introducing random changes to the controlled environment.
-    - [ ] Code the backend of the website
+- [ ] Provide feedback to ChatGPT-4 in case of an error.
+    - [ ]  If ChatGPT's response is incorrect, communicate that a mistake was made.
+    - [ ] Try again if needed.

-See the [open issues](https://github.com/christina8711/crypto_gallery/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/christina8711/llm_cubestacking/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>